Earn the World’s First B.A. IN Christian Liberal Arts AND Entrepreneurship.

 4-year sample schedule

-Hildegard undergraduates earn a B.A. in Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, & Economics.
+Hildegard undergraduates earn a B.A. in Christian Liberal Arts and Entrepreneurship.
 Students’ time is divided into coursework in Foundations of Thought seminars and in the Entrepreneur Lab.
-In their 4th year, undergrads devote the majority of their time to the “Launch” phase of the product, program, or service they’ve designed in the Entrepreneur Lab.

 Fall